Chandler Park: Public speaking

 After his landmark MRI study was published, Park has been a live public speaker at large medical society meetings including American Society for Therapeutic Radiology and Oncology, and Radiological Society of North America.
 He was invited as a speaker to discuss "Designing Continuing Professional Development that improves patients care: Insights from a Practicing Oncologist" at the annual Alliance for Continuing Education meeting in Orlando, Florida.
 In July 2018, he was interviewed by healthcare industry leading magazine Managed Health Care Executive on Five Ways Health Execs Can improve Lymphoma Treatment.

 In January 2020, he gave a live oral presentation to the Alliance of Continuing Medical Education for Healthcare Providers to improve cancer care by medical oncologists by discussing the importance of shared decision making with physicians, patients, nurses, patients' families, pharmacists, and the entire clinical care team.
 He also co-hosted a medical education program for the Society for Immunotherapy of Cancer that discussed Advances in Cancer Immunotherapy on December 10, 2020.

+Park has been chosen as a Castle Connolly Top Doctor in Cancer by his physician peers in 2019, 2020, and 2021.
+In 2021, Park was recognized as one of the 3 best oncologists in Louisville, Kentucky by Three Best Rated.

+Park has also been recognized by the American Registry company with patient care awards in Patient's choice and Compassionate Doctor.
+In June 2020, he received the 5 year Patient's Choice award as one of Kentucky's Favorite Physicians and top 1% of America's Most Honored Doctors.